Despite the admonitions of the smiley old ladies in the grocery store to “Enjoy every moment!” the reality is that motherhood is hard.

 While it’s a buzzword we hear all the time, what exactly does “burnout” mean?

-According to Amelia Nagoski, co-author of Burnout: The Secret to Unlocking the Stress Cycle:
+According to Amelia Nagoski, co-author of Burnout: The Secret to Unlocking the Stress Cycle (which I highly recommend):

 Burnout is the experience of feeling overwhelmed and exhausted by everything you have to do, and somehow you’re still worried that you’re not doing enough.